niccoswe/DCS_Haptic/README.md

 The first time you fly a module, a new configuration file is created in the configuration folder.
 The new configuration file will carry the same name as the respective airframe.
 All settings when it creates a new configuration file is based on default.cfg, so first of you should set this to your likings.

-To get DCS to send the telemetric data you need to add the content in scripts/export.lua.
+To get DCS to send the telemetric data you need to add the content of scripts/export.lua.
 Open this file found in the zip file in the relase, and copy the content of that file and paste it in the end of your "Saved Games/DCS.../Scripts/export.lua".
 The copy the scripts/AOAHaptic.lua to the "Saved Games/DCS.../Scripts/" folder.